Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 # Speed

-- **Saves keystrokes and time, especially for commands you type often.**
+- `Saves keystrokes and time, especially for commands you type often.`

 # Safety

-- **Prevents costly typos.**
+- `Prevents costly typos.`

 ## Safe Alias Example

-Instead of typing rm -rf /path/to/something, you can create a safer alias:
+- Instead of typing `rm -rf /path/to/something`
-         alias rm='rm -i'
+- you can create a safer alias `alias rm='rm -i`

-The -i flag asks before deleting files.
+- The -i flag asks before deleting files.
 (This has saved countless beginners from nuking their systems.)

-3. Customization
+# Customization

- • Tailor your terminal to match your workflow.
+- Tailor your terminal to match your workflow.
 Hackers and sysadmins often create aliases for pentesting tools, log monitoring, or jumping into certain directories.

-✅ 4.
-Readability
+# Readability

- • Makes complex commands easier to remember and share.
+- Makes complex commands easier to remember and share.

 When should you set one up?